 The Ruth Bancroft Garden in Walnut Creek, CA is the land of giant succulents.
 Planted 40 years ago after the walnut trees died in a working orchard, today’s specimens span many varieties and ages.
-Handy tables underneath expansive shade, winding paths around islands of cacti and human-scale sculptures hidden everywhere make this garden far more private and intimate than other similar undertakings.
+Handy tables underneath the expansive shade, winding paths around islands of cacti, and human-scale sculptures hidden everywhere make this garden far more private and intimate than other similar undertakings.

 If I was a good tour guide I would show you photos of the grounds for a sense of scale and the variety of the cacti.
 Garden Bloggers Fling and Far Out Flora have done a great job of the first.
 Master Gardner Betty Holmer and Danger Garden show you the second.

 What I’m really excited about is how incredible these plants look in a variety of patterns and elements of form: